amorris6/Level-Up/README.md

 [Roboto Font (button/info font)](https://www.fontsquirrel.com/fonts/roboto)

-For every one but ofxSmartFont, download and change the kFilePath vairables to suit your local machine
+For every one but ofxSmartFont and Visual Studio 2019, download and change the kFilePath vairables to suit your local machine